China sentences 10 seeking to flee Hong Kong to prison terms

 The defendants are believed to have feared they would be prosecuted for their activities in support of Hong Kong’s pro-democracy movement.
 Hong Kong media reports said at least one may have had a warrant out for his arrest under a tough new national security law imposed on the semi-autonomous territory by Beijing in June.

+Another organizer was given two years while the eight other participants were given seven months in prison.

-The court said it had held a private hearing for two underaged suspects and would not charge the them for illegally crossing the border even though they pleaded guilty.
+The court said it held a private hearing for two minors and would not charge the them for illegally crossing the border even though they had admitted guilt.

-Another organizer was given two years while other participants were given seven months in prison.
+The two youngest detainees – aged 17 and 18 – were handed over to Hong Kong police by mainland authorities on Wednesday.

 Relatives of the accused said they were prevented from hiring their own lawyers and that the charges are politically motivated.
 The defendants could have been sentenced to up to a year in prison for crossing the border and seven years for organizing the trip.